Summary Prospectus for certain open-end management investment companies filed pursuant to Securities Act Rule 497(k)What is Form 497K?

 The after-tax returns are shown only for Institutional Class shares, are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor’s tax situation and may differ from those shown, and the after-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
 After-tax returns for Class A shares will vary from returns shown for Institutional Class shares.

 Alpine Woods Capital Investors, LLC (the “Adviser”) serves as the Fund’s investment adviser.

-Mr. Robert W. Gadsden, Portfolio Manager of the Adviser, is the portfolio manager primarily responsible for the investment decisions of the Fund and has managed the Fund since its inception.
+Mr. Joshua Duitz, Portfolio Manager of the Adviser, is the portfolio manager primarily responsible for the investment decisions of the Fund and has managed the Fund since its inception.
 Mr. Gavin Tam, Portfolio Manager of the Adviser, has been associate portfolio manager of the Fund since February 2016.

 Purchase and Sale of Fund Shares

 You may purchase or redeem Fund shares on any day the NYSE is open by contacting your financial intermediary.
 The minimum initial amount of investment in the Fund is $2,500.
 There is no minimum for subsequent investments.

 You may purchase, redeem or exchange Fund shares on any business day by written request via mail (Alpine Funds, c/o DST Asset Manager Solutions, Inc., PO Box 8061, Boston, MA 02266), by wire transfer, by telephone at 1-888-785-5578, or through a financial intermediary.
 The minimum initial amount of investment in the Fund is $1,000,000.
 There is no minimum for subsequent investments if payment is mailed by check, otherwise the minimum is $100.